Best Lipless Crankbait For Bass

 However, they’re all pretty much the same thing.
 A lipless crankbait is a piece of plastic, wood, or metal that’s shaped like a fish and painted realistically.
 What sets them apart from normal crankbaits is that they don’t have the plastic bill attached to their tip.

-Our Top Three Best Lipless Crankbaits For Bass (Product Reviews)
+Top 3 Lipless Crankbaits For Bass (Product Reviews)